Animal Ambassadors

 Coastal Rosy Boa

-Torrey came to Project Wildlife in 2022 after someone found her in their hubcap.
-Because this snake species is native to San Diego, but can also legally be owned as pets, our medical team had to assess if she was someone's pet who got lost or a wild snake.
+Torrey came to Project Wildlife in 2022, after someone found her in their hubcap.
+Because this snake species is native to San Diego and can also legally be owned as a pet, our medical team had to assess if she was someone's pet who got lost or a wild snake.
 Torrey was found in Little Italy and did not show any discomfort being handled by people, so it was decided she was likely someone's pet.
-After no one claimed Torrey during a stray hold at the shelter, she was moved to our Bahde Wildlife Center to receive ongoing care and join staff at events as an education ambassador.
+After no one claimed Torrey during her stray hold period at the shelter, she moved back to Project Wildlife to become an educational ambassador.

 Rita